DarthPointer/PayToPlay/Readme.md

 - KCT: PayToPaly is designed to be used with KCT, it makes restoring recovered craft take time.

 #### Supported
-- Kerbalism: PayToPlay is provided a patch to disable engine reliability of kerbalism.
+- Kerbalism: K 3.8+ has a compatibillity patch removing own reliability from engines.
+For use with K 3.7- rename the .txt in PayToPlay/Support/Kerbalism into a .cfg.
 Kerbalism has a lot of interesting features and it is unacceptable to be incompatible with it.
 Kerbalism has its own patch to do this but it is not released yet.

 ## Some regards